AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 Ultimately, the proposer who included the invalid transaction will be penalized.

-### Open Questions
+### TBC Details

-- What does the proposer need to submit to the rollup contract?
+- What does the proposer need to submit to the rollup contract to advance the pending chain?
-- How many signatures are required?
-- How do costs of signature verification change with the sequencer selection process?
-- How are we going to do naysayer proofs?
 - What is the fallout of not having the pending L2 header on chain?
-- How are we going to charge the proposer of the invalid transaction?
+- What kind of early warning system should there be for safety violations?

 ## The Proven Chain